denesderhan/fstlog/README.md

 ## Outputs
 The outputs are the destinations of the formatted log messages.
 Outputs are created with factory functions, which return type erased fstlog::output instances.
-The fstlog::output class is a reference counting smart pointer like class.

 ### output_console
 ```c++